-This document outlines the style that all other documents on this site follow.
+This document outlines the style that all other Tech Support Knowledge Base articles should follow.

 Bold text should be used to provide emphasis to specific parts of a document.
-This could be when alerting a reading to a potentially hazardous outcome or when noting that two versions of a product require very different support processes.
+This could be when alerting readers to a potentially hazardous outcome or when noting that two versions of a product require very different support processes.

 Headings in documents should not exceed the size of the H2 tag.
 This means that H1 should not be used.
 Each heading should have a corresponding html anchor inside the heading tag.
 When a space is needed in the anchor, an underscore should be used instead (the space is still fine in the heading itself).